 It is a downsize, Toorak-style.

-The street runs off Albany Road, considered Melbourne’s most prestigious row.
+Stonnington Place is, however, in arguably the most blue-ribbon part of Toorak – off Albany Road, considered Melbourne’s most prestigious row.

 In 2017, it was reported that Premier Investments chief executive officer Mark McInnes paid $12.3m for a Stonnington Pl property.